MarquetteRML/tag-manager/README.md

 A public repository of Google Tag Manager containers that can be used to aid in the improvment of understanding how web resources are being used.

 # Customization
-To customize you need to [import the provided JSON code](https://support.google.com/tagmanager/answer/6106997?hl=en) into Google Tag Manager
+To customize you need to [import the provided JSON code](https://support.google.com/tagmanager/answer/6106997?hl=en) into Google Tag Manager.
+Remember to update the variable labeled "Universal Analytics ID"